William Jennings Bryan: Memorials

 The William Jennings Bryan House, in Nebraska, was named a U.S. National Historic Landmark in 1963.
 The Bryan Home Museum is an appointment-only museum at his birthplace in Salem, Illinois.
 Salem is also home to Bryan Park and a large statue of Bryan.
 His home at Asheville, North Carolina, from 1917 to 1920, the William Jennings Bryan House, was listed on the National Register of Historic Places in 1983.
 Villa Serena, Bryan's property in Miami, Florida, is also listed on the National Register of Historic Places.

 President Franklin D. Roosevelt delivered an address on May 3, 1934, dedicating a statue of William Jennings Bryan created by Gutzon Borglum, the sculptor of Mount Rushmore.
 This Bryan statue by Borglum originally stood in Washington, D.C., but was displaced by highway construction and moved by an Act of Congress in 1961 to Salem, Illinois, Bryan's birthplace.

 A statue of Bryan represented the state of Nebraska in the National Statuary Hall in the United States Capitol, as part of the National Statuary Hall Collection.
 In 2019, a statue of Chief Standing Bear replaced the statue of Bryan in the National Statuary Hall.

-Bryan was named to the Nebraska Hall of Fame in 1971 and a bust of him resides in the Nebraska State Capitol.
+Bryan was named to the Nebraska Hall of Fame in 1971, and a bust of him resides there, in the Nebraska State Capitol.
 Bryan was honored by the United States Postal Service with a $2 Great Americans series postage stamp.

 Numerous objects, places and people have been named after Bryan, including Bryan County, Oklahoma, Bryan Medical Center in Lincoln, Nebraska, and Bryan College, located in Dayton, Tennessee.
 Omaha Bryan High School and Bryan Middle School in Bellevue, Nebraska, are also named for Bryan.
-During World War II the Liberty ship SS William J. Bryan was built in Panama City, Florida, and named in his honor.
+During World War II the Liberty ship SS William J. Bryan was built in Panama City, Florida, and WJ A Bryan Elementary School in Miami, named in his honor.